AnushkaDayal/PreSumm_NNFL/README.md

 # Term paper project on "Text summarization using pretrained encoders"
-This repository contains the code of our project done on the EMNLP 2019 paper **[https://arxiv.org/abs/1908.08345](Text Summarization with Pretrained Encoders)** as a part of the course [BITS F312] Neural Networks and Fuzzy Logic at BITS Pilani.
+This repository contains the code of our project done on the EMNLP 2019 paper [**Text Summarization with Pretrained Encoders**](https://arxiv.org/abs/1908.08345) as a part of the course [BITS F312] Neural Networks and Fuzzy Logic at BITS Pilani.

 ## Tasks assigned
 1. Train the models and plot the relevant metrics(loss/F1/accuracy/etc) with respect to epochs.